martinohanlon/PiLadyAnneRadio/README.md

 * 0.2 - bug fixes
 * 0.3 - minor improvement to KY040 & added documentation
 * 0.4 - additional error checking and MPD connection keep alive changes
+* 0.5 - thread safe issues with mpd keep alive, so changed to use the event Q